boostercloud/booster/website/docs/10_going-deeper/data-migrations.md

 Take into account that, depending on your cloud provider implementation, data migrations are executed in the context of a lambda or function app, so it's advisable to design these functions in a way that allow to re-run them in case of failures (i.e. lambda timeouts).
 In order to tell Booster that your migration has been applied successfully, at the end of each `DataMigration.start` method, you must emit a `BoosterDataMigrationFinished` event manually.

-Inside your `@DataMigration` classes, you can use the `Booster.migrateEntity` method to update the data for a specific entity.
+Inside your `@DataMigration` classes, you can use the `BoosterDataMigrations.migrateEntity` method to update the data for a specific entity.
 This method takes the old entity name, the old entity ID, and the new entity data as arguments.
 It will also generate an internal `BoosterEntityMigrated` event before performing the migration.

+**Note that Data migrations are only available in the Azure provider at the moment.**

 Here is an example of how you might use the `@DataMigration` decorator and the `Booster.migrateEntity` method to update the quantity of the first item in a cart: